ashkanvg/Hate-Speech-Recognizer/README.md

-# Centralized and Federated Bert-Based Hate-Speech Recognition
+# Centralized and Federated Hate-Speech Recognition (Classical ML and TinyBert)

 ## Abstract
 _Content warning: This paper contains unfiltered content reported by Hate Speech Datasets that may be offensive to readers._